 First and foremost, even if you have not participated in the act of journaling, there have definitely been instances where you have gained knowledge from a journal of another thought provoking human being.
-Whether it is learning about the extreme trials and tribulations of WWII through the Diary of a Young Girl by Anne Frank, about the evolutionary process through the journals of Charles Darwin, about the westward expansion of the United States from the journals of Lewis & Clark, or even about the days in the life of one of the most famous authors, Mark Twain, journaling has been an effective outlet of self-expression for people that come from all different backgrounds and historical importance.
+Whether it is learning about the extreme trials and tribulations of WWII through the Diary of a Young Girl by Anne Frank, about the evolutionary process through the journals of Charles Darwin, about the westward expansion of the United States from the journals of Lewis and Clark, or even about the days in the life of one of the most famous authors, Mark Twain, journaling has been an effective outlet of self-expression for people that come from all different backgrounds and historical importance.

-With all that being said, your probably still wondering what benefits will you be able to reap by starting this process?
-Well I’m about to get to that, just remember that journaling is different for everyone.
-For some, it’s writing down every detail of your day, for others it’s simply writing down ideas you want to remember.
+With all that being said, your probably still wondering what benefits of journal writing you will you be able to reap by starting this process?
+Well, I’m about to get to that.
+Just remember that journaling is different for everyone.
+For some, it’s writing down every detail of your day, while for others it’s simply writing down ideas you want to remember.
 Whichever direction you decide to choose, the simple act will further personal growth.

-1. Boosts memory
+1. Journaling Boosts Memory

 The mind is definitely a horrible thing to waste!
 Writing down what you experience improves your ability to remember it later, rather than just having to recall from mental memory alone.
 It is actually insane to go back through my journals and remember things that would've been so easily forgotten otherwise.
 By expressing what’s inside our head into another medium, our brain has to further process our ideas, leading to a stronger memory.